MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * When you add, update, or remove an existing capability, add or remove manifest or Partner Center metadata, you must increase the app version number and submit the app manifest.

   When a new manifest is installed, it overwrites the existing manifest, and the user receives the new functionality.
 When the app is submitted to the store, the new manifest must be resubmitted and revalidated.
 After the manifest is approved, the app user automatically receives the updated manifest within a few hours.
 If the app requests for permissions change, the users are prompted to upgrade and give consent to the app.
-The version string must follow the SemVer standard (MAJOR.MINOR.PATCH). [*Mandatory Fix*]
+The version string must follow the Semantic Versioning Specification (SemVer) standard (MAJOR.MINOR.PATCH). [*Mandatory Fix*]

 * If your app requires admins to review permissions and grant consent in Teams admin center, you must declare `webapplicationinfo` in the manifest.
 If `webapplicationinfo` isn't declared in the manifest, the **Permissions** page for your app in Teams admin center is shown as **...** [*Mandatory Fix*]